CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageKmipServer.md

 ```

 ### -EnableDriveSecurity
-Enable the selected KMIP Server configuration for encryption.
-This flag just enables the drive security and only after remote key setting configured, the actual encryption will be done.
+Enable the selected KMIP Server configuration for security.
+This flag just enables the drive security and only after remote key setting configured, the actual security will be applied.

 ```yaml
 Type: bool